GoogleChrome/web.dev/src/site/content/en/blog/interop-2022/index.md

 ### Color spaces and CSS color functions

 To use color functions in a design system, you currently need to rely on Sass, PostCSS, or `calc()` on HSL values.
-Color functions built into CSS mean that colors can be dynamically updated, and new color spaces remove the restriction to the sRGB gamut, and perceptual limitations of HSL.
+Color functions built into CSS means that colors can be dynamically updated, and new color spaces remove the restriction to the sRGB gamut, and perceptual limitations of HSL.

 There are two functions defined in [CSS Color Level 5](https://drafts.csswg.org/css-color-5/) that enable more dynamic theming on the web platform: